Head8che/PocketBook/doc/crc_cards.md

 Accepts a book request | Owner
 Prevents further requests on accepted requests*| Borrower Declines book request | Book
-Notify/Update borrower when book status hass been accepted | View list of each book requested and accepted with their description and username |
+Notify/Update borrower when book status has been accepted | View list of each book requested and accepted with their description and username |